 The 12 mines at Emerald Village have produced over 54 types of minerals, and you can still pan for aquamarine, emerald, garnet, smoky quartz, gold, and more there today.

-Their NC Mining Museum and historic Bon Ami Mine Tours are temporarily closed, but you can still explore the decidedly quirky Discovery Mill.
+Their NC Mining Museum and historic Bon Ami Mine Tours are family-friendly favorites, and we loved exploring the decidedly quirky Discovery Mill.

 10. Hiking to Crabtree Falls